 The Garden is a set of dirt jumps located right in the City of Chicago.
 There are 3 jump lines and a pump track with multiple routes.
 The Garden is free, open to the public, and has terrain for all ages and skill levels.
-The park's soccer fields and bike trails sit on land once occupied by the fondly-remembered Riverview Amusement Park.
+The park's awesome soccer fields and bike trails sit on land once occupied by the fondly-remembered Riverview Amusement Park.
 The park's soccer fields and bike trails sit on land once occupied by the fondly-remembered Riverview Amusement Park.
 The park's soccer fields and bike trails sit on land once occupied by the fondly-remembered Riverview Amusement Park.
 The park's soccer fields and bike trails sit on land once occupied by the fondly-remembered Riverview Amusement Park.

 The boat house also offers canoe & kayak rentals [until end of October 2013 and open May 2014] and a public dock that is available for use by non-motorized boats during park hours.
 Restrooms are also available to the public when the boathouse vendor is operating.
 For details on hours of operation, please visit www.chicagoriverpaddle.com.

 The Chicago Park District’s new WMS Boathouse at Clark Park is the premier rowing center in the city, with year round training and facilities unmatched in the region.
 Through our partnership with Chicago Rowing Foundation [ [CRF] they will provide low-cost community programs in addition to our existing recreational and competitive teams.
 In addition to hosting Park District campers and community-inclusive learn-to-row and open rowing events, the Foundation (CRF) will also facilitate participation of high schools and middle schools in rowing at Clark Park ..